How To Apply

 The Lee Strasberg Theatre and Film Institute is grateful for our Veterans’ support, sacrifice, and dedication to our country.
 LSTFI is approved for the Non-College Degree Professional Acting Program under the Post-9/11 GI Bill.
 For information regarding how to use your benefits for study, please contact the Veterans Affairs Department at [email protected] at the New York campus and [email protected] at the West Hollywood campus.

 * The New York campus is currently authorized by VA to accept applications for the Two Year Conservatory (Certificate Program) only.
-The 12-Week Full-Time program and One-Year Conservatory at West Hollywood campus are approved by the VA for enrollment and benefit use.
+The One-Year Conservatory and Two-Year Conservatory programs at the West Hollywood campus are authorized by the VA for enrollment and benefit use.
 Please make sure to submit a Certificate of Eligibility with your application package.